RandomDudeXLD/Aeternus-Policies/README.md

 **5. Contact and Support**

-Aeternus is owned and operated by sir_random87.
+Aeternus is owned and operated by "cryospero".
 Support is only available by contacting him via Discord.

 **6. Changes to These Terms**